Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 Here are some popular Data Analysis Tools that would be utilized in the ChIP-Seq Data Analysis Pipeline:

 [HOMER](http://homer.ucsd.edu/homer)
-- a Windows based Peak calling approach.
-It is a suite of tools fo Motif discovery and next generation sequencing analysis.
+- a Windows based peak calling approach.
+It is a suite of tools for Motif discovery and next generation sequencing analysis.

 [UCSC Genome Browser](https://genome.ucsc.edu/)